A.L.A. Schechter Poultry Corp. v. United States: Judgment

-Chief Justice Hughes wrote for a unanimous Court in invalidating the industrial "codes of fair competition" which the NIRA enabled the President to issue.
+Chief Justice Charles Evans Hughes wrote for a unanimous Court in invalidating the industrial "codes of fair competition", which the NIRA enabled the President to issue.
 The Court held that the codes violated the constitutional separation of powers as an impermissible delegation of legislative power to the executive branch.
 The Court also held that the NIRA provisions were in excess of congressional power under the Commerce Clause.
 The Court distinguished between direct effects on interstate commerce, which Congress could lawfully regulate, and indirect effects, which were purely matters of state law.
-Though the raising and sale of poultry was an interstate industry, the Court found that the "stream of interstate commerce" had stopped in this case – Schechter's slaughterhouse's chickens were sold exclusively to in-state buyers.
+Although the raising and sale of poultry was an interstate industry, the Court found that the "stream of interstate commerce" had stopped in this case – Schechter's slaughterhouse's chickens were sold exclusively to in-state buyers.
 Any interstate effect of Schechter was indirect, and therefore beyond federal reach.

-Though many considered the NIRA a "dead statute" at this point in the New Deal scheme, the Court used its invalidation as an opportunity to affirm constitutional limits on congressional power, for fear that it could otherwise reach virtually anything that could be said to "affect" interstate commerce and intrude on many areas of legitimate state power.
+Although many considered the NIRA a "dead statute" at this point in the New Deal scheme, the Court used its invalidation as an opportunity to affirm constitutional limits on congressional power, for fear that it could otherwise reach virtually anything that could be said to affect interstate commerce and intrude on many areas of legitimate state power.
 The court ruled that the law violated the Tenth Amendment.
-According to Supreme Court historian David P. Currie, the court believed that "to permit Congress to regulate the wages and hours in a tiny slaughterhouse because of remote effects on interstate commerce would leave nothing for the tenth amendment to reserve."
+According to Supreme Court historian David P. Currie, the Court believed that "to permit Congress to regulate the wages and hours in a tiny slaughterhouse because of remote effects on interstate commerce would leave nothing for the tenth amendment to reserve".
 Currie added that "it can hardly have escaped the Justices that apart from its limitation to business there was little to distinguish what Congress had attempted from the 1933 legislation authorizing Adolf Hitler to govern Germany by decree ... the delegation decision in Schechter was a salutary reminder of the Framers' decision to vest legislative power in a representative assembly."

 Justice Benjamin Cardozo's concurring opinion clarified that a spectrum approach to direct and indirect effects is preferable to a strict dichotomy.
 Cardozo felt that in this case, Schechter was simply too small a player to be relevant to interstate commerce.

-This traditional reading of the Commerce Clause was later disavowed by the Court, which after threats from Roosevelt, began to read congressional power more expansively in this area, in cases such as NLRB v.
+This traditional reading of the Commerce Clause was later disavowed by the Court, after the "court-packing plan" by President Roosevelt, began to read congressional power more expansively in this area, in cases such as NLRB v.
 Jones & Laughlin Steel Corp (1937).
-However, more recent cases such as United States v.
-Lopez (1995) perhaps signal a growing inclination in the Court to once again affirm limits on its scope.
+Later cases, such as United States v.
+Lopez (1995), perhaps signal a growing inclination in the Court to once again affirm limits on its scope.
 In a unanimous 2011 decision, Bond v.
 United States, the Supreme Court cited Schechter as a precedent.